AviouslyK/backtest/README.md

 # backtest
-Some simple python scripts to backtest variuos trading strategies
+Some simple python scripts to backtest various trading strategies